tonymullen/ups-website/src/partials/s16plp/hw/hw1-prolog-description.html.md

 ## Submitting

 Write all the predicates and facts for this assignment in one file, called
 <span style="font-family: 'Courier New', Courier, 'Lucida Sans Typewriter', 'Lucida Typewriter', monospace;">hwk1-&lt;your_name&gt;.pl</span>.
-Separate the code for each exercise within the file with comments indicating which code goes with which exercise.
+If there are more than one exercises in the homework, separate the code for each exercise within the file with comments indicating which code goes with which exercise.
 Put your own name in a comment at the top of the file.
 Like so:

 <pre>%Your Name
 %